 Anyway, our Timothy meets up with the two girls and their hipster crowd, becomes a surprise hit on the dancefloor and manages to catch the eye of Nikki too.
 After some knockabout antics, he gets her back to his room for a night of passion.

 That’s not the end of it either.
-With his head turned, Timothy skips the conference and has some fun on the town instead – the funfair, the bandstand, the sand dunes, even some swimming in the nude during a day/night session.
-The day after, he goes out to buy some hipster gear, as well as a new-build flat for his new-found girlfriend, before hitting the Screaming Apple once more, throwing some will shapes too, as it happens.
+With his head turned Timothy skips the conference and has some fun on the town instead – the funfair, the bandstand, the sand dunes, and even some swimming in the nude during a day/night session.
+The day after, he goes out to buy some hipster gear, as well as a new-built flat for his new-found girlfriend, before hitting the Screaming Apple once more, throwing some will shapes too, as it happens.

 The turnaround is complete.